 Instructions

-- Process all the ingredients for the dough in a food processor.
+- Then, process all the dough ingredients in a food processor until dough-like.

 - Crumble the remaining 1/4 dough on top of the chocolate layer.